 Fraud and Asset-Tracing: Trends and Perspectives

-Simon Bushell of Herbert Smith LLP discusses the global trends and perspectives in asset tracing and fraud.
+Simon Bushell of Latham & Watkins discusses the global trends and perspectives in asset tracing and fraud.

 I have been practising international dispute resolution for nearly 25 years, specialising in cases involving large-scale fraud and corruption.
 Being based in London, I am within striking distance of the Russian, Central Asian and African markets, and also on the doorstep of two of the world’s leading centres for litigation and arbitration: the High Court of Justice and the London Court of International Arbitration.
 This proximity means that I do not need to review surveys and risk management statistics to be able to gauge the current significance of fraud and corruption in the global marketplace.

 There are many factors and indicators which lead me to conclude that the prevalence of fraud and corruption in the practice of dispute resolution has reached another peak.
 I will confine myself to mentioning one primary factor and also comment on one other recent development which I see as likely to have a major impact on fraud and asset tracing in the months and years ahead.
 I conclude this commentary with some observations on the increasing significance of international arbitration, and the challenges faced in bringing fraud claims successfully within the limits of the arbitral process.